rdenadai/nheqminer-4-btg-in-pi/README.md

-Special thanks to tromp for providing optimized CPU equihash solver Special thanks to xenoncat for providing assembly optimized CPU equihash solver Special thanks to [Zcash Community on Slack](https://zcashcommunity.slack.com)
+Special thanks to tromp for providing optimized CPU equihash solver Special thanks to xenoncat for providing assembly optimized CPU equihash solver Special thanks to [Zcash Community on Slack](https://zcashcommunity.slack.com) Special thanks to nemequ, the author of [SIMD Everywhere](https://github.com/nemequ/simde)

 ## Credits

-Author of this miner: Kost
-Author of Mac GUI for this miner: JustVanBlooM
+Author of this miner: Kost, StarbuckBG, UMRnInside Author of Mac GUI for this miner: JustVanBlooM

 ## Donations